 Hana Newcomb, born in 1959, has worked full time at PVF since 1980, and has never missed a summer on the farm.
-She is a manager more than a farmer—during the main season she is primarily responsible for coordinating everything.
-She spends most of her time at the Vienna farm but travels to the Loudoun farm when needed.
+She is a manager on both farms —during the main season she is primarily responsible for coordinating everything.
+She splits her time between the Vienna farm and the Loudoun farm.
 Like most people who have done hard physical work all their lives, Hana strives to find the quickest, least painstaking way to get any task done.
 She is married to Jonathan Groisser and they have three children: Benjamin, Alissa, and Rebecca.
 Hana and her family live at Blueberry Hill, a cohousing community built on the back corner of the Vienna farm.

 History of PVF